 21.3.20 PHY receive procedure

 After the PHY-CCA.indication(BUSY, channel-list) primitive is issued, the PHY entity shall begin receiving the training symbols and searching for L-SIG in order to set the maximum duration of the data stream.
 If the check of the L-SIG parity bit is not valid or the RATE field is an undefined value(#18), a PHY-RXSTART.indication primitive is not issued, and instead the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive.
-If a valid L-SIG parity bit is indicated,(#18) the RATE field indicates 6 Mbps, the L-SIG field indicates at least seven OFDM symbols after the L-LTF field, the first two OFDM symbols after the L-LTF field are using BPSK modulation, and the third OFDM symbol after the L-LTF field is using QBPSK modulation, then the VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) primitive for the predicted duration of the transmitted PPDU, as defined by RXTIME in Equation (21-105), for all supported modes, unsupported modes, Reserved VHT-SIG-A Indication, invalid VHT-SIG-A CRC and invalid L-SIG Length field value.
+If a valid L-SIG parity bit is indicated yet at least one of a) the L-SIG RATE field does not indicate 6 Mbps, b) the L-SIG field indicates less than six OFDM symbols after the L-SIG field (i.e., the L-SIG LENGTH is less than 13 octets at 6 Mbps), c) the first two OFDM symbols after the L-LTF field do not use BPSK modulation, or d) the third OFDM symbol after the L-LTF field does not use QBPSK modulation is true, then a PHY-RXSTART.indication primitive is not issued and instead the PHY should continue to detect the received signal using the non-HT and HT receive procedures in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 19 (High-throughput (HT) PHY specification), respectively.
+If a valid L-SIG parity bit is indicated,(#18) the RATE field indicates 6 Mbps, the L-SIG field indicates at least six OFDM symbols after the L-SIG field (i.e., the L-SIG LENGTH is at least 13 octets at 6 Mbps), the first two OFDM symbols after the L-LTF field are using BPSK modulation, and the third OFDM symbol after the L-LTF field is using QBPSK modulation, then the VHT PHY shall maintain PHY-CCA.indication(BUSY, channel-list) primitive for the predicted duration of the transmitted PPDU, as defined by RXTIME in Equation (21-105), for all supported modes, unsupported modes, Reserved VHT-SIG-A Indication, invalid VHT-SIG-A CRC and invalid L-SIG Length field value.
 The L-SIG Length field value of a VHT PPDU is invalid if it is not divisible by 3.
 Reserved VHT-SIG-A Indication is defined as a VHT-SIG-A with Reserved bits equal to 0 or MU[u] NSTS fields (u = 0, 1, 2, 3) set to 5-7 or Short GI field set to 0 and Short GI NSYM Disambiguation field set to 1, or a combination of VHT-MCS and N STS not included in 21.5 (Parameters for VHT-MCSs) or any other VHT-SIG-A field bit combinations that do not correspond to modes of PHY operation defined in Clause 21 (Very high throughput (VHT) PHY specification).
 If the VHT-SIG-A indicates an unsupported mode, the PHY shall issue a PHY-RXEND.indication(UnsupportedRate) primitive.
 If the VHT-SIG-A indicates an invalid CRC or Reserved VHT-SIG-A Indication or if the L-SIG Length field is invalid, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive.

 27.3.22 HE receive procedure